emmenru/DD2421/README.md

 ```

 **(1) Is there any improvement in classification accuracy?
 Why/why not?**
 Yes the classification is improved for the both of the data sets.
 This is because the Adaboost algorithm takes weights into account, i.e. how important each classifier should be.
+Aggregated weak classifiers can thus perform as a strong classifier.

 * IRIS NAIVE BAYES: Final mean classification accuracy  89 with standard deviation 4.16
 * IRIS NAIVE BAYES+ADABOOST: Final mean classification accuracy  94.7 with standard deviation 2.82